umbraco/UmbracoIdentityExtensions/README.md

 #### Third party extensions

-All of these packages reference the above package: UmbracoCms.IdentityExtensions and are simple ways to enable third party auth extensions like Google and Facebook logins.
+All of these packages reference the above package: UmbracoCms.IdentityExtensions and are simple ways to enable third party OAuth  extensions like Google and Facebook logins.
 Each package contains documentation and code files with documentation to show you how to integrate third party logins.

     Install-Package UmbracoCms.IdentityExtensions.Google